 Hybrid cars incorporate amazing technology to achieve better fuel mileage, but over time, the batteries can begin to deteriorate.
 As your vehicle gets older, fuel mileage may decline — a good indicator of a battery that’s gone bad.
 Of course you can always take your hybrid to a local NAPA AutoCare Center for an expert diagnosis.

+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on hybrid battery life, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Image courtesy of Wikimedia Commons.